 Real racers aren't afraid of a little rain.

 Do the V8 Supercars stop for a little rain?
-What about the Formula One cars?
+What about the Formula 1 cars?

 Of course they don't.
-Real racers race, rain or shine.
+Real racers arrive and drive, rain or shine.
 That's why, at Ace Karts, we don't wave the red flag when things get damp.
 The racing must go on, even in the wet.

 That said, racing in the wet is different to racing when it's dry.
 To get the fastest wet weather lap times, you have to adjust your driving style to match the conditions.